wilsonliaows/docs/features/file-streaming.md

 # File Streaming
 Enterprises often have the need to transfer large files of a few hundred megabytes from one system to another.
 For example, copying daily database dumps from Amazon S3 to SFTP file storage.

-Traditional approaches to file transfer usually have a small file size limt or require large server for processing.
+Traditional approaches to file transfer usually have a small file size limit or require large server for processing.
 With Workato, the `File streaming` mechanism allows you to transfer large files between different systems easily, without any setup.

 ## 1. How it works
 When transferring a large file, Workato automatically breaks the file into smaller chunks, then sends one chunk at a time to the destination.
 This allows each chunk to easily fit in Workato's server memory.
 As a result, the same server can technically transfer files of any size.